75% of English consonant letters sometimes appear in the spelling of a word without being pronounceable

 7. The Letter “t”

 Words that end in “-et” tend to be borrowings from French.
-Some must be pronounced in the French way without the “t”, some not (see 135.
+Some must be pronounced in the French way, ending in the vowel /eɪ/ without “t”, some not (see 135.
 French Influences on English Vocabulary).
-The former include ballet, bidet, bouquet, buffet (= self-service food), cachet, chalet, croquet, duvet, ricochet, sobriquet, tourniquet and valet.
+The former include ballet, beret, bidet, bouquet, buffet (= self-service food), cachet, chalet, croquet, duvet, ricochet, sobriquet, tourniquet and valet.
+Two other French-derived words with a silent final “t” are depot and rapport.

 8. The Letter “w”